2019 Vault Rankings

 About Symantec Corporation

-Consumer Digital Safety helps individuals and small businesses protect themselves against such things as identity theft, cyber attacks, and unwanted email spam.
-As the internet of things (IoT) expands to include everything from home refrigerators to smart phones, the opportunities for unwanted intrusions is growing exponentially.
-The segment’s Norton product suite provides protection across a variety of internet-connected devices such as PCs, Apple MACs, smart phones, and networking gear.
-Its LifeLock product is one of the best known identity theft protection services.
+For consumers, the Norton product suite provides protection across a variety of internet-connected devices such as PCs, Apple Macs, smart phones, and networking gear.
+Its LifeLock product is one of the best-known identity theft protection services.
 Symantec maintains what it calls the largest civilian database of threat indicators, which allows it to reduce false positives and provide faster and better protection for customers.

-Mountain View, CA-based Symantec has operations in more than 40 countries throughout the Americas, Europe, the Middle East, Africa, Asia Pacific/Japan, and Latin America.
-Hub locations include Mountain View, CA, Herndon, VA, Boston, MA, London, UK, Dublin, Ireland, and Singapore.
+Mountain View, California-based Symantec has operations in more than 45 countries throughout the Americas, Europe, the Middle East, Africa, Asia Pacific/Japan, and Latin America.

-About 60% of revenue comes from the Americas, roughly 25% from EMEA (Europe, Middle East, Africa), and the rest from the Asia Pacific region.
+About 65% of revenue comes from the Americas (about 90% of that is from the US), roughly 20% from EMEA (Europe, Middle East, Africa), and the rest from the Asia/Pacific region.

 Sales and Marketing

-Symantec sells its products through a direct sales force, as well as through distributors, resellers, computer manufacturers, and systems integrators.
+Symantec sells its products through an array of channels that include its direct sales force, distributors, resellers, computer manufacturers, and systems integrators.
 Its consumer products are sold to consumers through the company's e-commerce platform as well as through distributors, direct marketers, ISPs, wireless carriers, and retailers.

 In the past few years Symantec refocused its entire business on security.
-In late 2015 it divested its ill-fitted Veritas business that it bought in 2005 and used the proceeds to help purchase BlueCoat in mid 2016 and LifeLock in early 2017.
-The M&A activity was expansive and operationally disruptive and its effects showed up in the company’s FY2017 financial results.
+In late 2015 it divested its ill-fitting Veritas business that it bought in 2005 and used the proceeds to help purchase BlueCoat in mid-2016 and LifeLock in early 2017.

 Part of the strategic reasoning behind the acquisitions was the desire to cross-sell and upsell products.
 Blue Coat brought with it a cache of large, enterprise customers to whom Symantec can sell its other enterprise security products.
 LifeLock similarly brought customers (nearly 4 million) into the Symantec sphere and they are prime candidates to see the value in the company’s other security products.
 The consumer segment alone believes it can garner more than $700 million in cross-sell revenue, over the next few years.